-- The Property Protection Area is a fenced area of approximately 34 acres without the New Filter Building (NFB) and approximately 44 acres with the NFB.
+- The Property Protection Area is a fenced area of approximately 44 acres.
 It contains all surface facilities with the exception of salt storage piles, parking lot, landfill and waste water stabilization lagoons. - WIPP Site Boundary (WSB) provides a one mile buffer area around the area available for underground development